danforth-restorative/danforth-restorative.com/_posts/2021-01-19-rise-of-nonviolence–gandhi-king-wink-rosenberg.md

 ## Nonviolent Roots

 Here I'd like to set the backdrop by exploring the two most widely successful and well-known leaders of nonviolent resistance.
-Its important to consider what made these men great, what is their philosophy?
-What is the structure of their practice?
+Its important to consider what made these men great, what is their philosophy, and what is the structure of their practice?

 ### Mahatma Gandhi (1869 – 1948)

 ![](/assets/images/mahatma-gandhi-310552_Clker-Free-Vector-Images.webp)

 Teachers of nonviolent practices and philosophy stretch back through recorded history.
 However, Gandhi was the first leader to take that message to the global stage.
-He brought together the principles of nonviolence into a coherent teaching, and practice that was used effectively to combat injustices and win political causes.
+He brought together the principles of nonviolence into a coherent teaching and practice that have been used effectively to combat injustices and win political causes.

 The spiritual component was central to the message of Gandhi.
 He preached a message of love, self sacrifice, and willingness to suffer for a cause.
-He was a devout soul who had a way of attracting national attention to his cause, bringing pressure to authorities, affecting positive change.
+He was a devout soul who had a way of attracting national attention to his causes, bringing pressure to authorities, affecting positive change.

 There are **three central components to Gandhian nonviolence**. *Ahimsa*, *satyagraha*, and *tapasya*.